Santhoshnov/Santhoshnov/README.md

 [![Santhosh's GitHub stats](https://github-readme-stats.vercel.app/api?username=Santhoshnov&show_icons=true&theme=radical)](https://github.com/Santhoshnov)

-🔭 Enhancing my Backend development skills and exploring the latest technologies.
+🔭 Enhancing my full stack development skills and exploring the latest technologies in both frontend and backend.

-🌱 Continuously expanding my knowledge by building projects and keeping up with industry trends, including Artificial Intelligence and Data Science.
+🌱 Continuously expanding my knowledge by building projects and staying updated with industry trends, including artificial intelligence and data science.

-🤝  Open to exciting projects and collaborations in web development and Data Science.
+🤝 Open to exciting projects and collaborations in web development and data science.

 ⚡ I also enjoy competitive coding and solving challenging problems.

-💬 Ask Me About: Backend development, programming, data science, or any questions you have!
+💬 Ask me about frontend and backend development, programming, data science, or any questions you have!

-📫 Reach Out to Me: shirobro009@gmail.com
+📫 Reach out to me at shirobro009@gmail.com.